-Honestly, if you take good meat out of the fridge, throw it on a hot grill, and serve it right away, it’ll probably turn out alright.
-But it won’t be the most amazing steak you have had in your entire life.
+If you take a Moink steak out of the fridge, throw it on a hot grill, and serve it right away, it’ll probably turn out alright because Moink quality meat is so good it covers a multitude of cooking sins.
+BUT it won’t be the most amazing steak you have had in your entire life.
 Your efforts won’t make your friends oooh and ahhh and want to do a happy dance.
 And that would just be a missed opportunity.
-I say life is just too short for mediocre meat!

 In my experience, people tend to make two major errors when cooking beef.
 First, they try to immediately cook cold steak.
 You want to let that steak come up to room temperature all the way through before you start to cook it.
 If your steak starts off fridge temperature in the middle, you’ll probably end up with something that’s perfect on the outside, but still cold on the inside.
 Or, you’ll cook it until it’s just right in the middle, but the outside will end up tough and chewy.
 We can’t have that, can we?

 It’s all about planning ahead.
 Take your beef out of the fridge at least 20 minutes before you’re ready to start cooking.
 The thicker the steak, the longer you should leave it out.
 Just put it on the side while you prep the rest of your meal.
 This is also a great time to put marinades and other seasonings on it and let the flavors absorb.
 Now when you put your steak on the grill or in the pan, it’ll cook perfectly all the way through.
 And don’t worry, if you like your steak rare, you’ll still get that nice pink color inside, but it won’t be cold.

 And I beg you, don’t even think about cooking steak from frozen or defrosting it in the microwave.
 I mean, it will be ok, it just won’t be OVER THE MOON delicious.
 And you know, we want to shoot for the moon and all that jazz, so thaw it slooooowly (in the fridge overnight), okay?